pybites/pybites.github.io-source/content/howto-guest.md

 ![My branch name](images/howtoguest/howto_guest_article.png)

 Branching is mainly important when you want to verify that your new modifications are not conflicting with any new changes in the upstream.
-Some more about this later when we'll need it!

 ### 5. Writing your article